kumakyoo42/oma-file-formats/OMA.md

       int position
       string key

-The structure of a chunk is made up similar to the structure of the whole file: A short header followed by blocks, one of which is a special block containing the blocktable.
-Again this is usually the last block but not necessarily.

-The header of a chunk consists only of one int, which is the position of the blocktable, relative to the start of the chunk.

-The blocktable is made up of a smallint which gives the number of entries of the blocktable, followed by these entries.
+The blocktable is made up of a `smallint` which gives the number of entries of the blocktable, followed by these entries.

-Each blocktable entry contains the position of the block (relative to the start of the chunk) and the key of this block (e.g. 'highway', 'amenity' and so on).
+Each blocktable entry contains the position of the block (relative to the start of the chunk) and the key of this block (for example 'highway', 'amenity' and so on).
 If the block has no key, an empty string is used.

 ### Blocks